-We may see secondary spikes of infection disrupt ‘business as usual’ for the foreseeable future.
+We have already seen new spikes of infection disrupt ‘business as usual’ over the last year.
 Having an automated EHS system is going to enable your team to do more with less and manage future issues more effectively.”

 - The automation abilities of EHS software help save workers, middle- and upper-management time that is better spent on performing the primary duties of their jobs, rather than admin.

-- If there is a second-wave, EHS software will equip the EHS team with the means to more quickly assess risk, collect inspection results, and monitor performance—with this knowledge and oversight, there can be less disruption to operations.
+- For future spikes of infection, EHS software will equip the EHS team with the means to more quickly assess risk, collect inspection results, and monitor performance—with this knowledge and oversight, there can be less disruption to operations.

 4. Minimize employee anxiety

 Despite COVID-19 being a physiological illness, it has brought about a mental health crisis as well.
-Already in May, the WHO reported rising levels of depression and anxiety on a global level.
+Already in the early days of the pandemic, the WHO reported rising levels of depression and anxiety on a global level.

 More recently, a poll by Bupa Health Clinics concluded that 65% of the UK population was anxious about returning to the workplace, with most of their concerns deriving from risk of infection either at work or during their commute.